networknt/light-doc/content/en/tutorial/oauth/provider.md

-1. Client get token from local light-oauth server (from the diagram, Light-Oauth B).
+1. Client gets token from local light-oauth server (from the diagram, Light-Oauth B).
 The token header includes certificate Key Id

 ```